Ant-Brain/EfficientWord-Net/README.md

 Home assistants require special phrases called hotwords to get activated (eg:"ok google")

-EfficientWord-Net is an hotword detection engine based on one-shot learning inspired from FaceNet's Siamese Network Architecture.
+EfficientWord-Net is an hotword detection engine based on few-shot learning inspired from FaceNet's Siamese Network Architecture.
 Works very similar to face recognition , just requires a few samples of your own custom hotword to get going.
 **No extra training or huge datasets required!!**